There are a number of tricks you can use to enhance your CINAHL searches and help you find the information that you need:

 In CINAHL, the asterisk (*) represents any group of characters, including no character.
 Use it at the end of the root of your term.

-Some common limits to consider for your search are published date, English langauge, peer-reviewed, and research article.
+Some common limits to consider for your search are published date, English language, articles from peer-reviewed journals, and articles about research studies.
 For searches related to age-specific populations, look for the "Age Groups" options located in the bottom half of the list of options.

-For more information, go to the page about Limits in this LibGuide.
+For more information, go to the page about Limits in this guide.